nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#revertAddressBookVersion()`, which remove the item at the `currentStatePointer` and add it into the `addressBookNewerVersionList`.
+In the process the `currentStatePointer` moves left and points to the previous address book state, and restores the address book to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)